HomeDev GuideRecipesAPI Reference

 }

-This enables on-page editing in preview mode, allowing editors to click components and jump to the corresponding CMS field.
+This enables on-page editing in preview mode, letting editors click components and jump to the corresponding CMS field.

 Mix static and composed content

-Experiences can combine static properties (defined in your content type) with dynamic composition areas.
-This is useful when you need consistent elements like headers alongside flexible content:
+Experiences can combine static properties (you define in your content type) with dynamic composition areas.
+This is useful when you need consistent elements like headers alongside flexible content.

-export default function AboutExperience({ opti }: Props) {
+export default function AboutExperience({ content }: Props) {

 return (